Roy Barnes: Georgia House of Representatives

 Barnes returned to politics in 1992, when he was elected to the Georgia House of Representatives.
 He was appointed vice chair of the Judiciary Committee, and chair of the Subcommittee on General Law.
 During his tenure in the Georgia House, he also served on the Rules and Banks, and Banking Committees.

-Barnes was a founding board member of Georgia State Bank located in Mableton, GA.
-He served on the bank's board of directors from 1986 until 1997 when he resigned to run for Governor.
+Barnes was a founding board member of Georgia State Bank located in Mableton, Georgia.
+He served on the bank's board of directors from 1986 until 1997 when he resigned to run for governor.
 In addition to Georgia State Bank, Barnes has been involved with other community banks in Georgia.

 Governor of Georgia

 1998 gubernatorial election

 In 1998, Barnes ran for governor again, this time defeating Secretary of State Lewis A. Massey to win the Democratic primary.
-Running on the themes of education reform and health care reform, he defeated Republican businessman Guy Millner in the general election with a victory of 53% to 44% to become the 80th Governor of Georgia.
+Running on the themes of education reform and health care reform, he defeated Republican businessman Guy Millner in the general election with a victory of 52% to 44% to become the 80th Governor of Georgia.

 The Democrats retained control of both houses of the legislature and retained all but two state level offices (Republicans were elected Insurance Commissioner and School Superintendent).

-Record as governor
+Tenure

 In January 1999 after being elected governor, Barnes’ first act of his new administration was to sign an order banning all lobbyist gifts to the 56,000 employees working in the state government's executive branch.

 Barnes also took executive action to change the flag of the state of Georgia, despite vocal opposition.
 The state flag had featured the Confederate battle emblem since 1956.

 Barnes' education reform measures included eliminating tenure for newly hired teachers and ending social promotion by requiring students to pass a test before advancing to the next grade.
 Teachers did not support his proposals for ending tenure and other protections for new teachers, but Georgia's Department of Education supported his calls for ending social promotion.

-Georgia's Child Advocate Office within Georgia's Division of Family and Children Services (DFCS) was established by Barnes as a result of the death of five-year-old Terrell Peterson, whose care was under State supervision at the time of his death.
-Barnes signed the Terrell Peterson Act to protect children at risk of death due to abuse, also as a result of Terrell's death.
+Georgia's Child Advocate Office within Georgia's Division of Family and Children Services (DFCS) was established by Barnes as a result of the death of five-year-old Terrell Peterson, whose care was under state supervision at the time of his death.
+Barnes signed the Terrell Peterson Act to protect children at risk of death due to abuse, also as a result of Peterson's death.

 Barnes proposed highway safety measures to curb teen driving in an attempt to save lives of young drivers who are killed in automobile crashes.
-Barnes proposed a curfew for teens at 10 pm, a limit on passengers riding in their vehicles, and a ban on 16-year-olds driving without adult supervision in 18 Metropolitan Atlanta counties.
+Barnes proposed a curfew for teens at 10 p.m., a limit on passengers riding in their vehicles, and a ban on 16-year-olds driving without adult supervision in 18 metropolitan Atlanta counties.

-Further, Barnes supported the building of the Northern Arc, an outer perimeter north of Atlanta, which met with opposition from the locals.
+Further, Barnes supported the building of the Northern Arc, an outer perimeter north of Atlanta, which met with opposition from locals.

-During most of his tenure, his former law partner, State Senator Charles B. Tanksley, who is now a current law partner, served as his floor manager in the Georgia Senate.
+During most of his tenure, State Senator Charles B. Tanksley, served as his floor manager in the Georgia Senate.